 Article 13: The IUA requires an annual membership subscription from its Full Members and Associate Members, the amount of which is set by the Board and approved by the General Assembly.
 The subscription is indexed.

 The non-payment by a Member of the annual subscription during the two financial years preceding the holding of a General Assembly, entails the suspension of their voting rights and their capacity to receive grants from the IUA for the benefit of the companies for which they assume scientific and moral responsibility.
 This suspension ends as soon as the arrears due have been paid.

 Article 14: The Board exercises the right to take legal action, accept donations or bequests and perform any legal acts on behalf of the IUA.

 Changes in the Statutes

-Article 15: a) Proposals for changes in the Statutes must be presented by either delegations of at least three different countries or by the Bureau at least three months before the meeting of the General Assembly. b) A majority of three-quarters of the delegates present shall be required in the voting on such proposals.
+a) The proposals of amendments to the statutes should be presented either by the delegates from at least three different countries or by the Board at least three months before the session of the General Assembly.

 Cases not provided for